Mayor of New Brunswick, New Jersey

 The Mayor of New Brunswick is head of the executive branch of the government of New Brunswick, New Jersey.

-The first four mayors are considered "colonial" in that their power stemmed from royal charters granted by the British monarchy.
-Beginning in 1784, the leader of the city served pursuant to a charter granted by the State of New Jersey.

 The leaders of New Brunswick have not always been elected.
-In the early years of the city, its leaders were selected by the British monarchy, and then later by the State Legislature of New Jersey.
-During the period of time when the city's third charter was in effect, 1784 to 1801, New Brunswick's top official was referred to as president of the city.
+In the early years of the city, its leaders were selected by the British monarchy.

+The first four mayors are considered "colonial" in that their power stemmed from royal charters granted by the Kingdom of Great Britain.
+Beginning in 1784, the leaders of the city served pursuant to a charter granted by the State of New Jersey.

+From 1784 to 1801, there was no mayor and New Brunswick's top official was referred to as "President of the Common Council."
+Subsequently, several mayors were appointed by the State Legislature of New Jersey.
+Beginning in the early 19th century, mayors were directly elected by voters.
+Initially, the term was one year and beginning in 1863, it was two years.
+Partisan mayor elections were held in April until 1901 when they were combined with the November general election.

-From 1915 to 1970, every four years, the city would elect five commissioners, who would then select from among themselves who would be given the title of mayor.
-Though not always the case, the title would often go to the candidate who performed best in the preceding election.
+Beginning in 1915, New Brunswick's form of government changed to the Walsh Act, with no direct elections for mayor.
+Instead, every four years, the city held a non-partisan election in May, electing five commissioners, who would then select from among themselves who would be given the title of mayor.
+Though not always the case, the title would often go to the candidate who received the most votes in the preceding election.